andromedacripto/LedgerView/README.md

 # LedgerView

-DApp built on the **Base Network**, allowing users to view Ethereum wallets and balances in ETH, USDC and USDT.
+DApp built on the **Base Network**, allowing users to view EVM wallets and balances in ETH, USDC and USDT.

 ## Features